 - a.
 Structure - 1.
 The Ethics Commission shall be comprised of five (5) regular members and two (2) alternate members.
 All members of the Ethics Commission shall be electors of the Town - 2.
 No more than two (2) of the regular members may be affiliated with any one political party.
 At all times, at least one regular member shall be unaffiliated with any political party.
 Both alternate members may not be affiliated with the same political party. - 3.
 Members will not be compensated for their service on the Commission. - 4.
-Within thirty (30) days of the appointment of the Ethics Commission, an organizational meeting shall be held at which members shall choose a Chairman, Vice-Chairman, and a Secretary - b.
-Member and alternate member qualifications - a1.
+Within thirty (30) days of the appointment of the Ethics Commission, an organizational meeting shall be held at which members shall choose a Chairman, Vice-Chairman, and a Secretary b.
+Member and alternate member qualifications

+- a1.
 Members and alternate members must be residents of the Town of Ledyard. - b2.
-No member or alternate member shall: - c3. (i) Be employed by the Town or Board of Education; - d4. (ii) Have been employed by the Town or Board of Education for a period of two years prior to being appointed to the Ethics Commission. - e5. (iii) Hold or seek any Town or Board of Education office. - a. ~~Have campaigned for any other person seeking a town office.~~ - f6. (iv) Have held any Town or Board of Education office for a period of two years prior to being appointed to the Ethics Commission. - g7. (v) Serve as a member of another Town agency. - h8. (vi) Hold office in a political party or political committee. - i9. (vii) Have been found in violation of state, local, or professional code of ethics. - c.
+No member or alternate member shall: - e3.
+Be employed by the Town; - d4.
+Have been employed by the Town for a period of two years prior to being appointed to the Ethics Commission. - e5.
+Hold or seek any Town office. - a. ~~Have campaigned for any other person seeking a town office.~~ - f6.
+Have held any Town office for a period of two years prior to being appointed to the Ethics Commission. - g7.
+Serve as a member of another Town agency. - h8.
+Hold office in a political party or political committee. - i9.
+Have been found in violation of state, local, or professional code of ethics.

+c.
 Method of appointment: The Town Council shall appoint the Ethics Commission members in the manner provided in the Town Charter.
 Members of the Ethics Commission shall be appointed by a minimum of ~~(6)~~ seven (7) affirmative votes of the Town Council.